Are Cruise Ships Giving Your Family Grief?

-There are laws like the Cruise Vessel Safety Act that protect passengers; however, when passengers are on board the ship and fall overboard or become victims of a crime, the reality is much different than what you would expect.
+Only 17% to 25% of the fallen passengers survive.
+Some laws, like the Cruise Vessel Safety Act, protect passengers; however, when passengers are on board the ship and fall overboard or become victims of a crime, the reality is much different than expected.
+Below, the top cruise ship lawyer in Los Angeles, Michael Ehline, explains everything you and your loved ones must know.

-Cruise passengers helped with the search to find Samantha on the cruise ship, but she was never found.
+Cruise passengers helped search for Samantha on the cruise ship, but she was never found.
 The captain reported the incident to the Coast Guard 15 hours after Samantha had disappeared; the Coast Guard instructed the cruise ship to move forward as Samantha would’ve been dead by now.
 Her husband went on to sue the Carnival Cruise Line for such a delayed response.
 The federal judge ruled that the cruise line was not responsible for Samantha’s disappearance.

 This is one of many disappearance cases, and although cruise ships are much safer than other modes of travel, the regulations and standards for the cruise industry remain opaque.